coinflex-exchange/v2/source/includes/_v3_restapi.md

              "deliveryQuantity": "32000.000", // deliveryQuantity = quantity
              "receiveAsset": "BTC",
              "receiveQuantity": "1.000",
-             "deliveredQuantity”: “0.000” // deliveredQuantity = matchedQuantity
+             "deliveredQuantity": "0.000" // deliveredQuantity = matchedQuantity
-             "receivedQuantity”: “0.000”                // how much of the receiveAsset was received "remainingDeliveryPosition": "1.000",
+             "receivedQuantity": "0.000"                // how much of the receiveAsset was received "remainingDeliveryPosition": "1.000",
              "auctionTime": "1599204122693",
              "createdAt": "1599204122693",